Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/aa-screen-library.md

 ## Required Information

 - **Date:** The date the plate was first created
-- **Sample:** The Environmental Sample that was used to create this plate.
-This field is automatically populated for you if you click "Add aa-screen-library" under an existing sample.
-If a teammate created the Environmental Sample entry, make sure that they have added you as a co-author so you may refer to it on your plates and isolates
+- **Sample:** This field is automatically populated for you if you click "Add aa-screen-library" under an existing sample.
+If it is not automatically populated, you can search through the dropdown box and select the sample that you are working on.
+If a teammate created the Environmental Sample entry, make sure that they have added you as a co-author so you may refer to it in your entries.
+Click the "add new" button only if you need to create a new Environmental Sample from scratch to link to this entry.
 - **Isolate Selection:** Click the "Add Isolate" button to link an isolate to this entry.
 See the "Isolate Selection Interface" selection below for more information

 ## Optional Information